koalacodee/chatbot-backend/src/files/README.md

 ### Database Queries

-You can now query attachments by user or guest:
+You can now query attachments by user, guest, or global status:

 ```sql
 -- Find all attachments uploaded by a specific user